 - Reinstall the TCP/IP protocol

 Trying To Renew IP Address Error

 If you start getting the trying to renew IP address error, your connection is probably struggling to find an IP address as described above.
 Try the above solutions, if they don’t work, and your connection works despite this message, simply ignore it.
 To have Windows diagnose the issue, run the Windows network diagnostic tool as described below.

 The Windows network diagnostic tool will analyze various components of your network connection and point out problems it finds.
-If it's not installed by default, you can download the tool (Windows XP), and then run it as follows:
+You can run it as follows:

 As with any system changes, make sure to create a Windows restore point and/or backup your registry prior to making any changes.